How to place direct and Indirect objects

 Giving or Providing:

-Without Prepositional Paraphrase: She gave him a present.
+Without prepositional paraphrase: She gave him a present.

-With Prepositional Paraphrase: She gave a present to him.
+With prepositional paraphrase: She gave a present to him.

-Sending or Showing Direction:
+Sending or showing directions:

-Without Prepositional Paraphrase: She sent her a letter.
+Without prepositional paraphrase: She sent her a letter.

-With Prepositional Paraphrase: She sent a letter to her.
+With prepositional paraphrase: She sent a letter to her.

 Informing or Reporting:

-Without Prepositional Paraphrase: He told me the news.
+Without prepositional paraphrase: He told me the news.

-With Prepositional Paraphrase: He told the news to me.
+With prepositional paraphrase: He told the news to me.

-Promising or Offering:
+Promising or offering:

-Without Prepositional Paraphrase: He promised her assistance.
+Without prepositional paraphrase, He promised her assistance.

-With Prepositional Paraphrase: He promised assistance to her.
+With prepositional paraphrase: He promised assistance to her.

 Passing or Handing Over:

-Without Prepositional Paraphrase: They handed us the keys.
+Without prepositional paraphrase: They handed us the keys.

-With Prepositional Paraphrase: They handed the keys to us.
+With prepositional paraphrase: They handed the keys to us.

 Expressing Concern or Interest:

-Without Prepositional Paraphrase: They showed him great care.
+Without prepositional paraphrase, They showed him great care.

-With Prepositional Paraphrase: They showed great care to him.
+With prepositional paraphrase: They showed great care to him.

 Bringing Attention or Awareness:

-Without Prepositional Paraphrase: She explained them the concept.
+Without prepositional paraphrase: She explained them the concept.

-With Prepositional Paraphrase: She explained the concept to them.
+With prepositional paraphrase, She explained the concept to them.

 It’s important to note that in many cases, the prepositional paraphrase is optional, and the preposition can often be omitted in less formal or spoken English.
 The choice may depend on the desired emphasis, style, or formality of the sentence.